aniket-junghare-iitb/Synthetic-renaissance-text-generation-with-generative-models/README.md

 * These embeddings are later spatially expanded and fused with visual data to condition the generation process.

 ### 3. GAN Architecture
+This project uses a Generative Adversarial Network (GAN) architecture guided by BERT text embeddings to simulate Renaissance-style degradations on textual images.
+The architecture consists of:
 #### Generator:
 * Inputs: A real image and its corresponding BERT embedding.
 * The BERT embedding is projected to a spatial map and concatenated as an additional channel to the image.